 - Donated: This includes all food donated to charities as part of our Community Food Connection programme as well as from dot.com stores and our depots.

 - Colleague Shop: This includes all food offered to colleagues as part of our Colleague Shop programme.

 - Animal Feed: This section shows the amount of food safe for human consumption that was sent to animal feed.
 Note that this figure excludes bakery surplus that was damaged or not safe to donate but was also sent to animal feed.

-- Not donated: This is food that is safe to donate, but was not sent to animal feed or donated.
+- Disposal: This is food that is safe to donate, but was not sent to animal feed or donated.
 This is the number we use to measure our progress against our target.
 The majority of food that is not donated is sent to Anaerobic Digestion with the remainder sent to incineration with energy recovery.